 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Korean Air is South Korea’s national flag carrier and a founding member of the SkyTeam alliance — along with Delta.
-Operating multiple routes to North America, Europe, and throughout Asia from its bases in South Korea, the airline is known for the quality of its premium cabin offerings.
-And there are plenty of reasons Korean Air's SKYPASS program should be on your radar.
+Korean Air is South Korea’s national flag carrier and a founding member of the SkyTeam alliance along with Delta.
+The airline operates multiple routes to North America, Europe, and throughout Asia from its bases in South Korea.
+Korean Air is renowned for the quality of its premium cabin offerings.
+Couple the excellent service with the Korean Air SKYPASS program, and there are plenty of reasons the Korean Air SKYPASS program should be on your radar.

 Do Korean Miles Expire?

 Korean Air miles expire 10 years after the date they were earned.
-However, any miles earned before June 30, 2008 will not expire.
-According to the Korean Air SKYPASS program terms and conditions:
+However, any miles earned before June 30, 2008, will not expire.
+According to the Korean Air SKYPASS FAQ Page:

 Track your points and miles expiration for 630+ loyalty programs and get email alerts before your miles expire by signing up for a free AwardWallet account.